The Man Who Knew Too Much (collection)

 The Man Who Knew Too Much is the twenty-sixth collection by British designer Alexander McQueen, released for the Autumn/Winter 2005 season of his eponymous fashion house.
-It took inspiration from the fashion of the 1950s and 1960s, as well as the films of Alfred Hitchcock; its namesake is Hitchcock's The Man Who Knew Too Much (1956).
+It took inspiration from the fashion of the 1950s and 1960s.
+The palette was muted with pops of colour.
+Tailored designs emphasised the female form in an old-fashioned way, echoing the designs seen in Alfred Hitchcock thrillers like the collection's namesake, The Man Who Knew Too Much (1956).
+The youth culture of the mid-century was represented in jeans, leather, and leopard print items.
+Some of the eveningwear referenced famous gowns of the era, such as the dress worn by actress Marilyn Monroe when she sang "Happy Birthday" to President John F. Kennedy in 1963.

 The runway show was staged during Paris Fashion Week on 4 March 2005 at the Lycée Carnot, a secondary school in Paris.
 Forty-eight looks were presented; the first thirty-six were daywear, while the final twelve were eveningwear.
-The collection's clothing and runway show both lacked McQueen's signature theatricality, and critical reception at launch and in retrospect was negative.
+Models were styled and accessorised in the mode of the 1950s and 60s.
+The collection's clothing and runway show are considered to have lacked McQueen's signature theatricality.
+Critical reception at launch and in retrospect has been mixed to positive; disagreements centred around the benefits and drawbacks of McQueen's more commercial turn.
 It was the debut of the Novak handbag, which was a best-seller for the brand.
-Critical analysis has examined why McQueen pivoted to a more commercial approach, as well as the influence of film on the collection.
+Authors have analysed why McQueen pivoted to a more commercial approach, as well as the influence of film on the collection.
+Items from The Man Who Knew Too Much have featured in magazine photoshoots, museum exhibitions, and auctions of McQueen archives.